BP to slash thousands more jobs in face of oil downturn

-It said it aims to reduce its global oil production, or upstream, headcount by 4,000 to 20,000 as it undergoes a $3.5 billion (2.42 billion pound) restructuring programme.
-BP said its headcount totalled around 80,000 at the end of 2015.
+It said it aims to reduce its global oil production, or upstream, headcount by 4,000 to 20,000 as it undergoes a $3.5 billion restructuring program.
+BP said its headcount totaled around 80,000 at the end of 2015.

 With crude oil prices at 12-year lows of around $32 a barrel, the world's biggest oil and gas producers are set to continue aggressively slashing spending this year as they face their longest period of investment cuts in decades.